3angleTech/rails-api/README.md

 ## Models, migrations, seed script, rake cron jobs

 ### Adding a model
-The command below will generate the file for table creation.
-Choose a comprehensible name for table creation operation (will be a class in the generated file).
+The command below will generate a migration script for creating the table.
+Choose a comprehensible name for the table (it will be a class in the generated file).
 ```
 rails generate migration CreateUsers
 ```